Contact us today to learn how we can help you win your case.

-- Heavy Machinery Malfunctions – If you work on a farm, chances are good that you’ve worked with dangerous heavy machinery.
+- Heavy Machinery Malfunctions – If you work on a farm, as one example, chances are good that you’ve worked with dangerous heavy machinery.
 You could get a finger or limb caught in the parts.
 Many people suffer from lost limbs because of these machines.

 What if your injuries weren’t so sudden?
 Many people suffer injuries or illnesses over time.
 This can affect the way you work and the positions you can hold.
 While they may not have happened all at once, these kinds of injuries can affect how you work and whether you’re able to work at all.